-From its dozens of stunning golden beaches, to its range of theme parks and dinner shows, to whale watching and rainforest tours, the Gold Coast is an entertainment hub has it all for holidaymakers.
+From the stunning golden beaches and theme parks to whale watching and rainforest tours, the Gold Coast is an entertainment hub has it all for holidaymakers.
 Combine this with the region’s famously beautiful weather, and it’s safe to say the Gold Coast is known as Australia’s holiday playground for good reason.

 The Gold Coast’s variety is what makes it special – with elements that make it a destination where outdoor activities are viable almost all year round, and thus for people who are active or wanting to take part in some energetic fun, the Gold Coast’s things to do list is nearly endless.
 An average of 300 days of sunshine throughout the year means regardless of if you’re sticking to the coast, heading to the hinterland or looking for some indoor or evening entertainment, you’ll be spoiled for choice here.

 But with so much to see and do, how does a visitor decide the best activities to take part in?
 Here, we break down the Top 10 Things to Do on the Gold Coast.

 Dracula’s is a long-running venue that provides a dose of raunchy fun blended with humour and a touch of vaudevillian fun intended mainly for adults.
 Both standalone show tickets and combined dinner-with-show packages are available that can turn the show into a fully-fledged evening.
 The venue features a glam-horror theme and combines burlesque-style entertainment with live rock music and stand-up comedy performed by their talented cast.

 The venue features a glam-horror theme and combines burlesque-style entertainment with live rock music and stand-up comedy performed by their talented cast.

 Dracula’s also does surprisingly good food given a number of guests they have to present it to in a relatively short time; if you’re the type who doesn’t take yourself too seriously and enjoy live acts then it’s a great spot to go as a group.